 How can I send music to the station?

-We accept both hard copies of CDs and digital downloads.
+We accept both hard copies of CDs and digital submissions.
 If you are sending us something in the mail, please address your package to: (insert format here) Music Director, WKNC 88.1 FM HD-1/HD-2, Campus Box 8607, 343 Witherspoon Student Center, Raleigh, NC 27695.
-Email addresses for genre directors are on our contact page.
-If your music fits in a specialty genre, please send it to that genre’s host.
-It also helps if FCC clean edits are provided or FCC violations are noted.

 Will you notify me if you’ve played my music?